MichaelRooney99/homelab-status/README.md

 ```
 homelab-status/
 ├── client/
+│   ├── public/
+│   │   └── admin/
+│   │       └── index.html      ← standalone admin UI (added 08-08-2026) — plain HTML/JS, no router added to the React app for one page, gated by Cloudflare Access on /admin/*, not application code
 │   ├── src/
 │   │   ├── services/       ← one adapter per data source, normalized to ServiceStatus[]
 │   │   │   ├── types.ts